 The UF Refractive Surgery Center is accepting consultations for iLASIK and Advanced Corneal Surface Ablation for the correction of nearsightedness, farsightedness and astigmatism.

-If you are at least 21 years of age, please call the UF Refractive Surgery Center at (352) 273-8714 for more information or to schedule an appointment.
+If you are at least 21 years of age, please call UF Health Eye Center - Hampton Oaks at (352) 265-9470 for more information or to schedule an appointment.

 LASIK is eye surgery that permanently changes the shape of the cornea (the clear covering on the front of the eye).
 It is done to improve vision and reduce a person's need for glasses or contact lenses.